JoeyStanley/jekyll-for-designers/teaching.md

 ### [English Phonetics and Phonology](https://catalog.byu.edu/humanities/linguistics/english-phonetics-and-phonology)

-I'm currently teaching this course for the first time.
+I taught this for the first time in Winter 2022 and I'll teach it again in Winter 2023.
 It's similar to the Phonetics and Phonology course I taught already, but it cuts out most non-English material and goes into more depth into English.
 [Here](/downloads/220103-E327_syllabus.pdf) is a syllabus.

 ### [Introduction to Sociolinguistics](https://catalog.byu.edu/humanities/linguistics/introduction-sociolinguistics)